April 17, 1968: The A's play their 1st home game in Oakland. They lose to the Baltimore Orioles, 4-1.

 Kansas City was glad to be rid of Finley.
 A few weeks after the A's played their 1st game in Oakland, Major League Baseball expanded, and put a team in Kansas City, the Royals, and the city approved a new ballpark for them.

 In the short term, Oakland was a great sports city.
 In the long run, it has failed.
-The Golden State Warriors, at the peak of their influence, are building a new arena and moving back across the Bay to San Francisco.
+The Golden State Warriors, at the peak of their influence, are building a new arena and moving back across the Bay to San Francisco, hoping to open it for the 2019-20 season.
 The Raiders have already moved to Los Angeles once, moved back, and may yet move again, possibly back to L.A.
 And the A's may yet move again, because the Oakland Coliseum, once such a fun place to watch a baseball game or a football game, is now old and dreary with a rotten atmosphere.

 Indeed, Finley tried to get the A's out of Oakland.
 He was inches away from moving them to Denver for the 1978 season.
 He thought he could move them to New Orleans for 1979.
 He tried again to move them to Denver for 1980, before finally selling them to Walter Haas that year.